- Changing settings

 There is also an option to show the last time the weather info was updated.

-The weather update interval is adjustable and can be set to 15, 30 or 60 minutes.
+The weather update interval for OWM is adjustable and can be set to fixed intervals ranging from 15 minutes to 6 hours.
 A longer interval may reduce your battery drain a bit.

 If after that you continue to see ‘…’ and a cloud with a question mark on the right side of the face, this means your watch has not been able to connect to the weather service to get the update.

-After fresh installation, the watch face needs to retrieve from the watch system the current GPS coordinates which are necessary for the sunrise/sunset calculation.
+After fresh installation, the watch face needs to retrieve from the watch system the current GPS coordinates which are necessary to display correct sun, moon and weather data.
+On some devices this can be done automatically, but on some it can’t.
+If the location data is not present, “GPS?” prompt will be shown instead of the requested data.
 To update GPS coordinates, just switch to an activity such as run or cycle and wait until ‘GPS ready’ message appears or the GPS indicator turns green.
 Then you can cancel the activity and return to the face.
-The sun times should now be shown.
-Note that you may need to repeat this procedure after you have changed your location for the sun times to be updated accordingly.
+Note that you may need to repeat this procedure after you have changed your location.

 This face features 6 color themes that you can easily switch and customize.
 In each theme you can modify the colors of all screen elements.
 Your modifications will be kept until you choose to restore the factory theme.